Posts Tagged ‘wholeness’

 Posted on: March 7th, 2013 by tobendlight

 healing-infused-sunlit-waterThis is a prayer of invitation.
 “Let us meet,” Ancient One, in the place where “Your radiance shimmers across creation.”
 Where is that?
 Everywhere.
 I use this prayer for day 34 of counting the Omer, yesod b’hod.
+This piece appears in This Joyous Soul: A New Voice for Ancient Yearnings from CCAR Press.

 Let Us Meet